python/cpython/Doc/extending/building.rst

 Distributing your extension modules
 ===================================

-When an extension has been successfully build, there are three ways to use it.
+When an extension has been successfully built, there are three ways to use it.

 End-users will typically want to install the module, they do so by running ::